nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 - Store Administrator, as a superuser with full access.

 1. As a <strong>Visitor</strong>, I can:
-    01. Understand the purpose of this website from the homepage.
+    01. Understand the purpose of this website from the homepage,
+        * to identify the value proposition.
-    02. Navigate around the site and easily find the desired content.
+    02. Navigate around the site and easily find the desired content,
+        * to access information that I look for.
-    02. View the list of products and filter lists on chosen categories.
+    02. View the list of products and filter lists on chosen categories,
+        * to identify items that I find interesting.
-    03. Search for products to find a specific item on the app.
+    03. Search for products to find a specific item on the app,
+        * to easily consult information on specific items.
-    04. Click on a product to view its details.
+    04. Click on a product to view its details,
+        * to read more on items I find interesting.
-    06. View product ratings and comments so that I can read other users opinions.
+    06. View product ratings and comments so that I can read other users opinions,
+        * to be better informed on other Tourbillon's users experience of this specific product.
     05. Register for an account to access the services available to members.
+        * to have a personalised account and access restricted areas of the site based on my profile.
-    06. Add a product to my shopping bag.
+    06. Add a product to my shopping bag,
+        * to purchase items I wish to acquire.
-    07. Access my shopping bag to update quantities or remove items.
+    07. Access my shopping bag,
+        * to update quantities or remove items
-    07. Buy a product by using the website checkout system.
+    07. Buy a product by using the website checkout system,
+        * to check out quickly and in a secure environment.
-    08. Signup for the newsletter.
+    08. Signup for the newsletter,
+        * to stay up to date with the latest addition to Tourbillon's catalogue.
     <br>
     <br>
 2. As a <strong>Customer</strong>, I can:<br>
-    01. View my previous orders.
+    01. View my previous orders,
+        * to keep track of my previous purchases.
-    02. Post a review on a product.
+    02. Post a review on a product,
+        * to share my experience and thoughts with Tourbillon's community.
     03. Update or Delete a previously posted review.
+        * to own the content that I post on Tourbillon's app.
-    04. Save my information to my profile.
+    04. Save my information to my profile,
+        * to make the checkout process easier for future purchases.
-    05. Update my profile information.
+    05. Update my profile information,
+        * to make sure that purchased items are shipped to the right location.
-    06. Checkout without having to fill in my previously saved information.
+    06. Checkout without having to fill in my previously saved information,
+        * to make the checkout process more seamless and improve the customer experience.
     <br>
     <br>

 3. As a <strong>Store Administrator</strong>, I can:
-    01. Create a draft of a new product.
+    01. Create a draft of a new product,
+        * to work on products on the backend.
-    02. Publish new products to become visible to other app users.
+    02. Publish new products to become visible to other app users,
+        * to allow only products with all the information to be published.
-    03. Create & manage categories.
+    03. Create & manage categories,
+        * to link products to categories.
-    03. Add a product to a category.
+    03. Add a product to a category,
+        * to make navigation and product filtering easier for all users.
-    04. Delete products & categories.
+    04. Delete products & categories,
+        * to remove categories that are no longer going to be used.
-    06. Approve users' published reviews.
+    06. Approve users' published reviews,
+        * to manage the community engagement and only allow useful comments to be posted.

 # Marketing Strategy (Optional)